How to Market an App: 30 Creative App Promotion Strategies

 Often you’ll see quotes from the founders about their decision to build an app or about their decision on the market they’re after.
 These types of quotes help set a message about the company behind the app and build a strong brand for the company behind the app.

-When you have your press kit and press release ready to go, here’s 20 free press release distribution sites to get you started thanks to Mashable.
+When you have your press kit and press release ready to go, here are 20 free press release distribution sites to get you started thanks to Mashable.

 19. Promote Your App Through A Promo Video